Could India and Pakistan go to war?

 For decades, New Delhi has been resolutely aloof on foreign policy: It was one of the founders of the "Non-Aligned Movement," which kept the country neutral to superpower influence.

-But at last week's NAM meeting in Caracas, India was not represented by its Prime Minister for the first time since 1961.
+But at this month's NAM meeting in Caracas, India was not represented by its Prime Minister for the first time since 1961.

 Instead, Indian Prime Minister Narendra Modi has made a point of cozying up to the United States.
 He has met with US President Barack Obama eight times since 2014, and three times so far in 2016.

-Note: This article was originally published on September 22, 2016.
-It has been updated to reflect recent developments.